World of Warcraft subscribers – additional information

 World of Warcraft is the fourth in the series of games published by Blizzard Entertainment, after “Orcs & Humans,” “Tides of Darkness,” and “The Frozen Throne.”
 It was released in late November 2004; the date was not arbitrary – the release celebrated the 10th anniversary of the whole franchise.
-As of May 2014, four expansions to the game had been released, with the fifth – “Warlords of Draenor” – havingf appeared on the market in fall 2014.
+As of August 2016, six expansions to the game had been released, with the fifth – “Warlords of Draenor” – having appeared on the market in fall 2014.
+Within the first day of its release, the expansion pack sold 3.3 million copies, as did the sixth expansion - Legion.
 The main appeal of the series is the possibility for players to transform into many different creatures, so called races, yet most choose to be human.

 In 2012, WoW publisher Activision Blizzard was the most successful video games publisher in Europe and the United States, holding nearly 20 percent of the market.
 The company’s 2013 annual revenue amounted to 4.48 billion U.S. dollars, out of which more than one billion constitutes the company’s net income.
 The company has also created such games as Call of Duty, Guitar Hero, and StarCraft.